suffolklibraries/sljekyll/_events/newmarket-2019-09-26-beach-bonkers.md

 breadcrumb: y
 ---

-Why should children have all the fun of Beach Bonkers' mini-beach and giant board game?
-Seniors are invited to learn all about beachcombing and handle some surprising finds.
+Seniors are invited to learn all about beach-combing from Kate from Beach Bonkers with a short talk, hands-on quiz and object handling.